Blosc/bloscpack/README.rst

 * make a note in the README that the chunk-size benchmark can be used to tune
 * print the compression ratio for each chunk too
 * print the compression time, either as verbose or debug
+* PyPi upload
+* Announcement RST
+* Announce on scipy/numpy lists, comp.compression, freshmeat, ohloh ...
+* Debian packages (for python-blosc and bloscpack)
+* Investigate the bug that last chunk may be largest when using two chunks.

 Changelog